 - Creating a boardwalk path along the waterfront

 Donations to FONLP are tax deductible through a partnership with Brainerd Lakes Area Community Foundation, a 501 c-3 non-profit organization.
-Make checks payable to the Foundation with a notation of “Friends of Nisswa Lake Park” fund.
-Download this donation form (create PDF from 1st page of word doc attached below), or simply send a check of support to:
+Simply send a check of support made payable to the Foundation with a notation of “Friends of Nisswa Lake Park” fund and mail to:

 Friends of Nisswa Lake Park